riteshbenjwal/FlightsAndSearchService/README.md

 ```

-- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npm sequelize db:create`
+- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npm sequelize db:create` and then execute

+`npx sequelize db:migrate`

 ```